Skip to main content

 • Sessions with a trained member of staff such as an Emotional Literacy Support Assistant (ELSA), Educational Psychology Assistant, counsellor or member of the pastoral team to address worries and to develop coping strategies

-• For information about ELSA training see here[External Link]
+• For further information about ELSA training visit the Cognus website [External link]

 • Consideration of a referral into the SEND Support Advisory Partnership (SSAP) for advice and resources for pupils at SEND Support.
-See more information here[External Link]
+See more information on the Cognus website [External link]

 Vulnerable Pupil Panel

 • The Turnaround Programme is a preventative project which runs for four weeks, supporting students from external schools who are at risk of permanent exclusion.
-This can be referred into via VPP and is delivered by The Limes
+This can be referred into via the VPP and is delivered by The Limes

-• Outreach, nurture or respite can also be provided by The Limes to prevent exclusion for primary aged pupils which would be arranged through VPP
+• Outreach, nurture or respite can also be provided by The Limes to prevent exclusion for primary aged pupils which would be arranged through the VPP

 Sutton Virtual School